We are adding the recipe to your Recipe Box.

 What To Do:

-Cover and cook on HIGH setting 4-1/2 to 5 hours hours or on LOW setting 8 to 9 hours, or until beef is fork-tender.
+- Cover and cook on HIGH setting 4-1/2 to 5 hours hours or on LOW setting 8 to 9 hours, or until beef is fork-tender.
 Remove and discard bay leaf.
 Stir in sour cream.
-Serve over noodles or rice.
+Serve over noodles.

-Plus if you loved this recipe for Hungarian Goulash, check out our collection of 8 Easy Goulash Recipes.
+- Plus if you loved this recipe for Hungarian Goulash, check out our collection of 8 Easy Goulash Recipes.
+Or if you're looking for more slow cooker favorites, check out our collection of 18 Easy Slow Cooker Recipes You Must Try.

 Report Inappropriate Comment